openstack/ironic-specs/specs/approved/allocation-api.rst

 Deallocation: database backend
 ------------------------------

-The deallocation process will in one transation:
+The deallocation process will in one transaction:

 * unset node's ``instance_uuid``,
 * unset node's ``allocation_id``,